gn0mesort/vkfl/README.md

 # vkfl

 vkfl is a dynamic command function pointer loader for Vulkan.
-There are many other ways to load command function pointers but I prefer this for several the following reasons:
+There are many other ways to load command function pointers but I prefer this for the following reasons:

 - vkfl doesn't introduce any global state.
 - vkfl doesn't depend directly on Vulkan.